OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Blog.md

 ## What are blogs?

-The term "Blog" comprises "World Wide Web" and "Log."
+The term "Blog" comprises "World Wide Web" and "Log".
 Blogs usually serve as online journals for personal as well as professional information.
 With the help of blogs you can provide your course participants with texts, pictures or videos in a swift and easy way.
 Entries will be displayed sorted by time; the latest news will always be on top.
 Course participants can subscribe to blogs via RSS Feed.
 They can also comment on entries and assess them.

 !!! info ""